avabellaw/bright-times/readme.md

 #### Event

 An event contains the foreign keys to a:
 * Venue
 * Venue manager

-The original idea was to use a user ID to set the Event's created by.
+The original idea was to use ID as the value for the event's created_by.
 If you wanted the venue manager, you just use the user ID.
 However, a user can also have a ticket and therefore I believe it makes it more clear if created_by is set to the venue manager who created the event.

 An event also contains the fields:
 * Name - The name/title of the event.
 * Description - A short description of the event.
 * About - The main content of the event.
 * Price - The price of the event
   * I considered adding price to the Ticket model.
 This would allow for discounts.
-    * I decided that for the scope of this project, event containing the price sufficed.
+  * I decided that for the scope of this project, the event model containing the price sufficed.
-* Image URL - The url of the image stored in the media folder.
+* Image URL - The URL of the image stored in the media folder.
 * Created on - Automatically upon event creation.
 * Ticket end date/time - Datetime that the sale of tickets end
 * Start and end date/time - One field for the start date/time and one for the end date/time